 Wound dressings vary from compression stockings to hydrocolloid dressings that use a breathable outer layer to absorb drainage and prohibit bacteria from entering.
 Some physicians also use growth factors to stimulate the production of new skin and tissue in the area.

-To successfully treat venous ulceration, the underlying venous insufficiency should also be addressed.
+To successfully treat venous ulcers, the underlying venous insufficiency should also be addressed.
 At Northwest Vascular & Vein, we offer a variety of treatments for varicose veins, which are one of the most visible signs of venous insufficiency.
 Our procedures are minimally-invasive and involve little or no discomfort or downtime.
-To learn more about treatment for venous ulceration or varicose veins, contact the staff at Northwest Vascular & Vein.
+To learn more about treatment for venous ulcers or varicose veins, contact the staff at Northwest Vascular & Vein.